Troy Williamson (boxer): Professional career

-Williamson made his professional debut on 29 October 2016, scoring a third-round knockout (KO) victory over Borislav Zankov at the Meadowbank Sports Centre in Edinburgh, Scotland.
+Williamson made his professional debut on 29 October 2016, scoring a third-round knockout victory over Borislav Zankov at the Meadowbank Sports Centre in Edinburgh, Scotland.
 After compiling a record of 12–0–1 (9 KOs) he faced Dario Socci for the vacant IBF European junior-middleweight title on 21 December 2019 at the Copper Box Arena in London.
 Williamson captured his first professional title by defeating Socci via technical knockout (TKO) in the tenth and final round.

+He won the British light-middleweight title by knocking out defending champion Ted Cheeseman in the 10th round at Liverpool Arena on 9 October 2021.

+Despite being knocked to the canvas in the second round, Williamson successfully defended the title with a unanimous decision win over Mason Cartwright at Newcastle Arena on 25 March 2022.

+Back at the same venue, he lost the championship in his second defense against Josh Kelly on 2 December 2022, going down to a unanimous decision defeat.

+Williamson was due to face English super-middleweight champion Mark Dickinson at Rainton Meadows Arena in Houghton-le-Spring on 6 September 2025, but his opponent failed to make the required weight and was stripped of the title.
+The fight went ahead with only Williamson now able to claim the vacant championship, and he did just that by stopping Dickinson in the ninth round.

+He is scheduled to challenge European, British and Commonwealth super-middleweight champion Callum Simpson at First Direct Arena in Leeds on 20 December 2025.